 PrestaShop brings the possibility for customers to track their order status in the Orders History under their account settings.
 As an admin, you can customize the settings of certain order statuses making them invisible for your shoppers.
 To do so tick the corresponding check box in the ‘Admin’ > ‘Configure’ > ‘Shop parameters’ > ‘Order Settings’ > ‘Statuses’ tab > ‘Edit’.

 Also, you can enable automatic notifications on order status update in the same window and choose the appropriate email template:

 In this section, we will show you how you can update PrestaShop order status much faster using Store Manager for PrestaShop.

 If you already have Store Manager installed, run it, open the Store tab, and click Orders.

-To change order status select an order and press Update Status on the toolbar.
-Then select new order status in the drop-down list:
+To change order status, select the order and press Update Status on the toolbar.
+Then select a status in the drop-down list:

 In the same way you can update statuses for several orders in bulk.
 Select orders in the grid, press the Update Status button on the toolbar or right-click, and select this option in the context menu:

 Again, to send email notificatins on the selected multiple orders, check the option ‘Notify customer using email’.